-Paying a Deposit
+Paying a deposit

-Normally a deposit is held by the landlord as security to cover any rent arrears or damage beyond normal wear and tear at the end of the tenancy.
+Normally a deposit is held by the landlord as security to cover any rent arrears, bills owing or damage beyond normal wear and tear at the end of the tenancy.

 What to do